-Secondary analyses of the primary endpoint will be completed using individual two-sample t-tests and 95% t-distribution confidence intervals for each comparison (PG324 vs latanoprost and Netarsudil) at each time point (08:00, 10:00, and 16:00 at the Week 2, Week 6 and Month 3 Visits) using the ITT and PP populations.
-Similar analyses will be completed on the secondary endpoints: mean IOP measure at each time point at Month 6, Month 9, and Month 12 visits and mean diurnal IOP and change from baseline diurnal IOP measures based on the ITT population.
+Secondary analyses of the primary endpoint will be completed using individual two-sample t-tests and 95% t-distribution confidence intervals for each comparison (PG324 vs latanoprost, PG324 vs Netarsudil [REDACTED] at each time point (08:00, 10:00, and 16:00 at the Week 2, Week 6 and Month 3 Visits) using the ITT and PP populations.
 Models adjusting for baseline will only be performed on the mean IOP response variable as inference is identical between this response and the change from baseline IOP response variable in such a model based on the ITT population.